RicoSuter/ProjectDependencyBrowser/README.md

 **This is a fully working beta version, please provide feedback to improve the application.**

-Project Dependency Browser developed by [Rico Suter](http://rsuter.com) using the [MyToolkit](http://https://github.com/MyToolkit/Core) library.
+Project Dependency Browser is developed by [Rico Suter](http://rsuter.com) using the [MyToolkit](http://https://github.com/MyToolkit/Core) library.

 ![](http://rsuter.com/Projects/ProjectDependencyBrowser/Screenshot01.png)